Mervyn Bishop: Personal life

-His wife, Elizabeth, died of cancer in 1991, and he was left to care for their teenage son, Tim, and six-year-old daughter, Rosemary.
+Bishop's wife, Elizabeth, died of cancer in 1991, and he was left to care for their teenage son, Tim, and six-year-old daughter, Rosemary.

 Collections and exhibitions

+Meryn Bishop exhibition at the State Library of NSW.

 A number of Bishop's photographs are held in the permanent collection of the Art Gallery of New South Wales (AGNSW), the National Gallery of Australia, and the National Portrait Gallery.

 In 2010, Bishop's work was included in Candid Camera: Australian Photography 1950s–1970s at the Art Gallery of South Australia, a group retrospective of social documentary photography which also featured the work of key Australian photographers Max Dupain, David Moore, Jeff Carter, Robert McFarlane, Rennie Ellis, Carol Jerrems and Roger Scott.

 Mervyn Bishop: The Exhibition was mounted by the National Film & Sound Archive of Australia from 5 March to 1 August 2021, drawn from the Art Gallery of New South Wales (AGNSW) collection, the artist's private archive, and enriched by sound and moving image from the NFSA.